 You are guaranteed to experience a rich diversity of ecosystems in Stanley Park.
 As you walk along, enjoy the sights, sounds, and smells.
 Use all your senses to explore and discover the amazing environment that surrounds you.

-More information about the Beaver Lake destination walk including details on several points of interest can be found in the Beaver Lake Nature Walk brochure.
+Get information about the Beaver Lake destination walk including details on several points of interest in our Beaver Lake Nature Walk brochure.

-If you would like more information on the ecology of Stanley Park, please stop by the Stanley Park Nature House at Lost Lagoon.
-The Nature House is operated by the Stanley Park Ecology Society out of a former boat house located on the south shore of Lost Lagoon
+Learn more about the ecology of Stanley Park by stopping by the Stanley Park Nature House at Lost Lagoon. the Stanley Park Ecology Society operates the Nature House out of a former boat house.
+It's located on the south shore of Lost Lagoon near Alberni Street.

 The route indicated for this nature walk all have a compacted gravel surface and is wheelchair accessible.
 All of Beaver Lake Trail and the trails leading to the two points of interest are virtually level, with some gradual slope on adjacent trails.